Are you Ready for a Best Execution Inspection?Salvus Team

 Lastly, you must be able to show knowledge, provide proof of evidence and authority on the quarterly reports of the RTS 27 and the summary report of the RTS 28, from the performed analysis of your monitoring of the quality of execution.

 We share all these insights from actual inspections we took part.
 It is important for us to know that this article can be of help for a best execution inspection preparation.
-If you feel more details are required please let us know.
+If you feel more details are required please let us know at [email protected].

 The information provided in this article is for general information purposes only.
 You should always seek professional advice suitable to your needs.